-For the purposes of the NHS CSP audit of invasive cervical cancers, slide review is an educational exercise.
-Since there is no educational value in reviewing slides from a technology that is no longer used as part of the screening programme, conventional Papanicoloau slides no longer need to be examined.
+For the purpose of the NHSCSP audit of invasive cervical cancers, slide review is an educational exercise.
+Since there is no educational value in reviewing slides from a technology that is no longer used as part of the screening programme, conventional Papanicoloau slides need no longer be examined.

-As stated in NHS CSP 28, there is no requirement to review slides taken more than 10 years prior to diagnosis, even where these are still available on file.
+As stated in NHSCSP 28, there is no requirement to review slides taken more than 10 years before diagnosis, even where these are still available on file.